jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_eligibleof.md

   @param _projectId The ID of the project to look through.

-  @return configuration The configuration of the active funding cycle.
+  @return configuration The configuration of an eligible funding cycle if one exists, or 0 if one doesn't exist.
 */
 function _eligibleOf(uint256 _projectId) private view returns (uint256 configuration) {
   // Get a reference to the project's latest funding cycle.